-- The effects of changes to source files can be fully previewed before saving to the wiki.
+- It's easy to preview the effects of changes to source files before saving to the wiki.

-- The wiki is a simple, elegant way to present your work to the world.
+- The wiki is a simple, direct way to publish your work to the world.

 McMaster wiki users: see also Getting Started on Lalashan Working Wikis.